-Best Things To Do In Krabi, Thailand
+Best Things To Do in Krabi, Thailand

 About 30 minutes outside of Ao Nang Beach, it’s best to head up in the morning before the sun decides to radiate its heat across the land.
-Skip the gym that morning, bring plenty of water and don’t forget to bring something to cover your knees and shoulders once you’ve reached the top.
+Skip the gym that morning, bring plenty of water, and don’t forget to bring something to cover your knees and shoulders once you’ve reached the top.

-Spend the day relaxing at Railay Beach
+Spend the Day Relaxing at Krabi’s Railay Beach

-In my opinion, the best place to be a beach bum is Phra Nang Cave Beach.
-Follow the walking path through the shops on Railay Beach West (where you’re dropped off), continue onto Railay Beach East then follow the signs for Phra Nang Cave Beach.
+In our opinion, the best place to be a beach bum is Phra Nang Cave Beach.
+Follow the walking path through the shops at Railay Beach West (where you’re dropped off), continue to Railay Beach East, then follow the signs for Phra Nang Cave Beach.

 This park is about one hour outside of Ao Nang and provides a lively Thailand jungle experience.
-With different pools and trails to explore, the most popular reason people visit is for the Emerald Pool — a natural water pool full of clear Emerald water (who saw that coming?).
+With different pools and hiking trails to explore, the most popular reason people visit is for the Emerald Pool — a natural water pool full of clear water (who saw that coming?).

 Relax at the Klong Thom Hot Springs

-For bouldering and rock climbing enthusiasts, Krabi is an absolute paradise!
-No matter your upper body strength and skill level, there’s a rock waiting for you to climb it.
-Popular rock climbing destinations around Krabi are Railay and Tonsai.
+For bouldering to rock climbing enthusiasts, Krabi Town is an absolute paradise.
+No matter your upper body strength and skill level, there’s a rock waiting for you to climb.
+Popular rock climbing Krabi destinations are Railay and Ton sai beach.

-Try one of the many tours and experienced climbers that are ready to show you the ropes (literally).
-Ask your hotel or hostel for guide recommendations!
-Or simply take a water taxi to Railay on your own and walk up to one of the many rock climbing stands located on the island.
+Try one of the many tours and meet climbers that are ready to show you the ropes (literally).
+Ask your hotel or hostel for guide recommendations.
+Or simply take a water taxi to Railay Beach on your own and walk up to one of the many rock climbing stands located on the island.

-Hike the Tab Kak Hang Nak trail for an epic viewpoint
+Hike the Tab Kak Hang Nak Trail

 A fantastic viewpoint and arguably one of the best you can find in the south of Thailand is at the top of Tab Kak Hang Nak.
 Still a little under the radar, this trek is best early in the morning to avoid being completely soaked from the heat.
 If you’re an early riser, the peak makes for a stunning spot to catch a sunrise.